OnieMa/workforme/lyrics/Down Bad.md

 Did you really beam me up?
 In a cloud of sparkling dust
 Just to do   experiments on
+          `沃儿 the  抽 zzen`
-Tell me I was the chosen one
+Tell me I wasthe  chosen one
 Show me that this world is bigger   than us
 Then sent me  back where I came    from

 For a moment I knew cosmic love

 Now I'm down bad crying at the gym
-Everything comes out teenage petulance
+Everything comes out tee-nage petulance
 "What if I can't have him"

 "I might just die, it-would make no difference."
+          `歪k a平`
 Down bad, waking up in blood
+`s丹瑞 安the sky 康m 半看 pick me up`
 Staring at the sky, come backand   pick me up
 What if I can't have us.
+                 ` 干    啊 p 麻  `
 I might just not get  upI might stay

 down bad